ftrotter/ZZermelo/README.md

 'REPORT_NAMESPACE' =>env("REPORT_NAMESPACE","app\Reports"),
 ```

-... like "ZZermelo" and then create a ~/code/zermelo-demo/app/ZZermelo directory to place your example report in.
+... like "ZZermelo" and then create a ~/code/zzermelo-demo/app/ZZermelo directory to place your example report in.
 Note: you will also need to change the namespace of Northwind\*Reports.php files to "namespace app\ZZermelo;" if you change the REPORT\_NAMESPACE.
-4. To configure middleware, you may add, or edit the MIDDLEWARE config setting in your config/zermelo.php file.
+4. To configure middleware, you may add, or edit the MIDDLEWARE config setting in your config/zzermelo.php file.
 This will
 run the configured middleware on each API request.
 For example, if you have enabled [Laravel's Authentication](https://laravel.com/docs/5.6/authentication#protecting-routes)
 and wish to protect the ZZermelo routes using the auth middleware, you may add the string "auth" to the
 MIDDLEWARE array in order to exeute the auth middleware on each API request to the ZZermelo API.
-Similarly, for the front-end view packages like zermelobladetabular, you may add the "auth" string to the TABULAR_MIDDLEWARE
+Similarly, for the front-end view packages like zzermelobladetabular, you may add the "auth" string to the TABULAR_MIDDLEWARE
-array in zermelobladetabular.php to enable authentication on that route.
+array in zzermelobladetabular.php to enable authentication on that route.

-### Update to New Version of zermelo
+### Update to New Version of zzermelo

 In project home dir:

- composer update careset/zermelo
+ composer update careset/zzermelo
- php artisan zermelo:install
+ php artisan zzermelo:install

-When you install the zermelobladetabular package, Just Say No to 'replace' all those files EXCEPT:
+When you install the zzermelobladetabular package, Just Say No to 'replace' all those files EXCEPT:
- 'The [zermelo/tabular.blade.php] view already exists'  Y  (replace it!)
+ 'The [zzermelo/tabular.blade.php] view already exists'  Y  (replace it!)
- 'The [zermelo/layouts/tabular.blade.php] view already exists.'
+ 'The [zzermelo/layouts/tabular.blade.php] view already exists.'
 Y  (replace it!)

 ### Uninstall ZZermelo